Skip to main content

 • Repository — pick from the repos you granted access to, e.g. your-org/your-site.

 • Branch — the branch Ryze commits to.
-Defaults to the repository’s default branch (usually main).
+Set to main.

 • Folder path — the folder where article files are written.
 Defaults to blog/data.